Dungeon-CampusMinden/Dungeon/doc/network_telemetry.md

 `age`
 : Time since the last full snapshot sent to this client.
-If this stays low and full window counters keep growing, the client is in a full snapshot storm.
+If this stays low and full window counters keep growing, the client is in a repeated full-snapshot loop.

 ## Healthy Local Test Checklist